hughsonm/matlab-tutorial/README.md

 2. The y-component of the ball's velocity decreases linearly, so the y-component of its position is a quadratic

 We're going to plot the path of the ball as it flies through the ~air~ airless void.
+First, we'll use the equations of projectile motion to plot the path.
+Then, we'll pretend we don't know those equations, and we'll make Matlab do the thinking!

+## Equations of Projectile Motion

 To do this, we're going to need the equations for `x(t)` and `y(t)`.

 * `x(t) = vel * cos(theta) * t`